Yusniel Díaz

-Yusniel Efraín Díaz Hechavarría (born October 7, 1996) is a Cuban professional baseball outfielder for the Lincoln Saltdogs of the American Association of Professional Baseball.
+Yusniel Efraín Díaz Hechavarría (born October 7, 1996) is a Cuban professional baseball outfielder who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.

 Career

 Industriales

 Díaz played for the Industriales of the Cuban National Series and hit .348/.448/.440 over 65 games as a rookie.
 He was the favorite to win the Cuban National Series Rookie of the Year Award, but defected before the award was given out.

 Los Angeles Dodgers

 Díaz signed with the Los Angeles Dodgers in November 2015.
 The Dodgers assigned him to the Rancho Cucamonga Quakes of the Advanced Class-A California League to begin his professional career.
 In 82 games for the Quakes in 2016, he hit .267 with eight homers and 54 RBI.
 In 2017, he played in 83 games for the Quakes and 31 for the Double-A Tulsa Drillers and hit .292 with 11 homers and 52 RBI.
 He was assigned to play in the Arizona Fall League and was chosen for the Fall Stars Game showcase.
 Díaz remained with Tulsa to begin 2018 and was selected to the "world" team at the All-Star Futures Game.